Temperature and Rate – the Relationship

 (Source: chemguide.co.uk)

 where A is the Arrhenius factor or the frequency factor.
 It is also known as the pre-exponential factor.
 This constant is specific to a particular reaction.
-R is the gas constant and Eis the activation energy which we measure in joules/mole.
+R is the gas constant and Ea is the activation energy which we measure in joules/mole.

 According to the Arrhenius equation, a reaction can only take place when a molecule of one substance collides with the molecule of another to form an unstable intermediate.
 This intermediate exists for a very short time and then breaks up to form two molecules of the product.
 The energy required to form this intermediate is known as activation energy (Ea).